Why Didn't The FBI And DHS Produce A Threat Report Ahead of The Capitol Insurrection?

 This was supposed to be a pro-Trump rally, until it wasn't.

-On Sunday, the FBI formally warned local law enforcement that armed protests were being planned in all 50 state houses and the U.S. Capitol.
-The warning said an unidentified group was calling on others to help them "storm" state, local and federal courthouses should Donald Trump be removed as president before Inauguration Day.
-In Washington, the Secretary of the Army announced as many as 20,000 National Guard are expected to be deployed with guns.
+This Sunday, the FBI formally warned local law enforcement that armed protests were being planned for all 50 statehouses and the U.S. Capitol.
+The warning also said an unidentified group was calling on others to help it "storm" state, local and federal courthouses should Trump be removed as president before Inauguration Day.
+In Washington, the secretary of the Army announced that as many as 20,000 National Guard troops are expected to be deployed with guns.